 The #1 Skill For Getting Ahead in Business and In Life

+Do you lack the skills for working with people?
 I was going through some of my old books the other day and I found a dusty old book by Les Giblin titled “Skill With People.”
 I started reading it again just to refresh my memory and I was amazed at how Mr. Giblin was able to capture the essence of dealing with people in just 33 pages!
-He provided several nuggets of wisdom that are just as relevant today as they were 46 years ago when the book was written!
+He provided several nuggets of wisdom that are just as relevant today as they were 48 years ago when the book was written!

 There is nothing more important in business than having the skill of “working with people.”
 Regardless of whether you are a top CEO or whether you are the custodian of the building, your job and your success is directly correlated to your skill with people.
 If you want to be truly successful in whatever you do, you must know the “art of dealing with people.”

 We’ve all heard of the boss from hell who berates his employees for not making enough sales.
 Many of us have experienced the super bright computer technician who can solve the most complicated tech problem but is disliked by most of his colleagues because of his attitude or lack of social skills.
 Mr. Giblin’s tips seem like common sense, but in reality many people lack these skills.
 As they say, sometimes common sense is not so common.
 This little book should be in everyone’s library.
 Here are a few of the nuggets:

 1) Understand Human Nature– You must understand people and their nature- when you know why people do the things that they do, it is only then that you will become a skillful manager of people.
 People are primarily interested in THEMSELVES, NOT IN YOU!
 They are motivated by the pleasure that THEY will gain.
 People are mostly driven by self-interest, in other words, “what’s in it for ME.”